sherjiok/task-cli/README.md

 ## 📖 Overview

-`task-cli` is a lightweight, intuitive command-line utility designed to help you stay organized and productive.
+`task-cli` is a lightweight command-line utility designed to help you stay organized and productive.
 It provides a straightforward way to add, list, complete, and delete your tasks directly from your terminal, storing them locally for persistence.
 Perfect for developers, system administrators, or anyone who prefers a minimalist approach to task management.

 ## ✨ Features

 -   **Add New Tasks**: Quickly add tasks with descriptive text.
+-   **Update Tasks**: Update a task description using its ID.
 -   **List All Tasks**: View your pending and completed tasks.
+-   **List Tasks by Status**: Filter tasks by status.
--   **Mark Tasks Complete**: Easily mark tasks as finished by their ID.
+-   **Mark Tasks Complete/In-Progres/Done**: Easily mark tasks as by their ID.
 -   **Delete Specific Tasks**: Remove individual tasks that are no longer needed.
--   **Clear All Tasks**: Reset your task list by removing all entries.
 -   **Local Persistence**: Your tasks are saved locally and persist across sessions.

 ## 🚀 Quick Start